On this page:

 Students can be excluded from the census by changing the CASES21 enrolment status to ‘inactive’ or by manually excluding.
 For instructions, see: CASES21 Census Process Guide.

-For further information about recording, monitoring and managing attendance, refer to Attendance.
+For further information about recording, monitoring and supporting attendance, refer to Attendance.

 A. Regular attendance during the current year

-Approved absences must be supported by appropriate notes, usually from parents/carers, or other documentary evidence that the school has accepted the explanation for the absences.
-Absences approved for cases of school refusal or re-engagement must be supported by documentary evidence of the school’s efforts to re-engage the student in the school and encourage regular attendance.
+Absences approved for cases of school refusal or re-engagement must be supported by documentary evidence of the school’s efforts to re-engage the student in the school and encourage a return to full-time attendance.
+For more information on this process, refer to Requirements for schools managing absence.

 B. Census day status